 In our test case this matches the submitted parameter “emh” value (as shown in the previous steps).

-Now all the required data is submitted to Facebook as expected.
+With this configuration now all the required data is submitted to Facebook as required.